byuics213/wdd230/README.md

 6. add "cypress:open": "cypress open" to "scripts" in your package.json file.

+6b. add the student github usernames to the fixturs/students.json file

 7. Open terminal and run npm run cypress:open

 8. A cypress window should open to show the test being run.